karmaniverous/blog/collections/_posts/2024-11-16-related-posts-with-minimal-mistakes.md

 Liquid has no native support for a log function, so let's get that out of the way first.

 There are a couple of different ways to do this, but we're going to pick an easy, brute-force approach: we're going to look up the nearest whole-number answers and then interpolate between them.
-This will be accurate enough fr our purposes and will execute very fast, which is good, since we'll need to do it a _lot_.
+This will be accurate enough for our purposes and will execute very fast, which is good, since we'll need to do it a _lot_.

 Create this file at `_includes/log2.html`: